-In class and outside class expectations ROW Level + (apc) Behaviour that leads to the removal from a lesson These behaviours will be greeted with reminders in the first instance Level a (2pts) Behaviour that will lead to a 2 hour sanction Actioned by the Head of Year Level 3 (3prs) Failure to attend a detention will lead to a referral to a 2 hour Headteacher's detention 30 minute restorative conversation 1 hour duily detention if removed more than once.
-2 hour sanction supervised by Senior staff Earing in the wrong place Littering Breaking Ready to Learn expectations Breaking One Voice expectation Breaking Work Hard expectation Late to lesson Rudeness Each sanction will accrue is minutes up to a hour Continuous disruption to learning Physical contact that causes irritation or annoyance Repeated Rudeness Swearing Repeated failure to follow instructions.
-Failure to attend two 15 minute detentions Late to school twice in a week Damage to school property Truancy Selling items without the schools permission Swearing aggressively at another student Persistent Level 1 becaches Walking away from staff Repeated failure to complete HWK Serious breach on 'no touch rule' Unsafe corridor behaviour Failure to attend restorative conversations
+In class and outside class expectations ROW Level 1 (apt) Behaviour that leads to the removal from a lesson These behaviours will be greeted with reminders in the first instance Level 2 (2pts) Behaviour that will lead to a 2 hour sanction Actioned by the Head of Year Level 3 (3pts) Failure to attend a detention will lead to a referral to a 2 hour Headteacher's detention 30 minute restorative conversation 1 hour daily detention if removed more than once.
+2 hour sanction supervised by Senior staff Earing in the wrong place Littering Breaking Ready to Learn expectations Breaking One Voice expectation Breaking Work Hard expectation Lare to lesson Rudeness Each sanction will accrue 15 minutes up to 1 hour Continuous disruption to learning Physical contact that causes irritation or annoyance Repeated Rudeness Swearing Repeated failure to follow instructions.
+Failure to attend two 15 minute detentions Late to school twice in a week Damage to school property Truancy Selling items without the schools permission Swearing aggressively at another student Persistent Level 1 breaches Walking away from staff Repeated failure to complete HWK Serious breach on 'no touch rule' Unsafe corridor behaviour Failure to attend restorative conversations

-Inclusion room 1 d ay- sanctioned by SET - Level 4 (4pts) Inclusio n room 2 or more days or a fixed term exclusion or permanent exclusion Repeated In Play fighting Repeated defiance ing a Senior leader detention failure to attend level 1 sanctions resolvable uniform issues seated removal from lessons Fighting Repeated Truancy Swearing at a member of staff Bullyingonline/offline Refusing the inclusion room Drugs/weapons onsite Aggressive response to staff Repeated removal from lessons
+Inclusion room 1 day- sanctioned by SLT = Level 4 (4pts) Inclusion room 2 or more days or a fixed term exclusion or permanent exclusion Play fighting Repeated defiance Missing a Senior leader detention Repeated failure to attend level 1 sanctions Irresolvable uniform issues Repeated removal from lessons Fighting Repeated Truancy Swearing at a member of staff Bullying -online/offline Refusing the inclusion room Drugs/weapons onsite Aggressive response to staff Repeated removal from lessons